ClearBlade/native-libraries/clearblade.md

 ~~~~

 ## Cache.flush(callback)
 Deletes all data from the cache.
 Requires that the cache object was initialized with a cache name.
-On success, returns a Flush done string.
+On success, returns a "Flush done" string.

 * @param {function} callback: Returns error or success messages